piotrwitek/react-redux-typescript-guide/README.md

 # React / Redux / TypeScript - Patterns
 Set of guidelines and patterns teaching how to fully leverage TypeScript features when working with React & Redux ecosystem.

-## Relevant with TypeScript v2.2 (https://github.com/Microsoft/TypeScript/wiki/Roadmap)
+### Relevant with TypeScript v2.2 (https://github.com/Microsoft/TypeScript/wiki/Roadmap)
-> powered by github :star:, [star it please](https://github.com/piotrwitek/react-redux-typescript-patterns/stargazers) to keep me motivated and updated with added new TypeScript features :heart:
+> powered by github :star: - [star it please](https://github.com/piotrwitek/react-redux-typescript-patterns/stargazers) to keep me motivated to maintain this repo with new TypeScript releases

 ### Goals:
 - Complete type safety, without failing to `any` type